 What is a Direct Mortgage Lender?

 A direct mortgage lender is exactly what it sounds like – direct.
-Instead of going through a middle-man to find the right lender, and service your loan, a direct lender will do everything in-house.
-From examining your credit to handing over the final check, a direct lender is your one-stop-shop for everything involving home loans.
+Instead of going through a middleman to find the right lender and service your loan, a direct lender does everything in-house.
+From examining your credit to handing over the final check, a direct lender is your one-stop shop for everything involving home loans.

 Mortgage Broker vs. Direct Lender

-Mortgage brokers serve as middlemen for a variety of different lenders.
-They match you with the loan that they believe best fits your needs.
-Once approved, you deal directly with the service provider or loan originator.
-So, what does a direct lender mean?
-With a direct lender, you go directly to the source.
-The person taking your application actually has a role in making the final decision and, in many cases, can serve as an ongoing point of contact for your loan.
+With a direct lender, you go right to the source.
+The person taking your application actually has a role in making the final decision and in many cases, serves as your ongoing point of contact.

 A mortgage broker is bound by the guidelines set by the individual lender.
-The broker does not have the discretion to waive certain requirements in order to gain your business.
-A direct lender sets its own qualification guidelines, which means that it has the flexibility to waive them under certain circumstances.
+The broker does not have the discretion to waive certain requirements to gain your business.
+While both must follow government program requirements, direct lenders have the flexibility to waive some qualifications and fees under certain circumstances.

 With a direct lender, everything is typically processed in-house.
-This usually means a faster turnaround than with a broker who has little control over the processing of your loan and the disbursement of your funds.
+Robotics and digital processes are positioned to find mistakes and make calculations, often resulting in more efficient turnaround times.In fact, direct lenders like WCM are capable of beating the industry average closing time by 15 percent** with the help of digital advantages.
+Compare this to a broker who has little control over the processing of your loan and the disbursement of your funds!